 As per the RA Government’s order N 1030-Լ of 24 June 2021, clause 47.1, inter alia,was added to 2020-2022 Action Plan of National Strategy for the Protection of Human Rights.
 The clause concerns ensuring the right of persons with mental health and intellectual problems to make decisions in matters concerning themselves.

-In the frame of protection of persons with mental health problems, for around ten years, Helsinki Citizens’ Assembly-Vanadzor has been addressing the institute of incapacitation as an issue that is not compliant with the UN Convention on Persons with Disabilities and is subject to elimination.
+In the frame of protection of persons with mental health problems, for around ten years, Helsinki Citizens’ Assembly-Vanadzor has been addressing the institute of recognizing persons legally incapacitated as an issue that is not compliant with the UN Convention on Persons with Disabilities and is subject to elimination.

 The problem is that according to the RA Civil Code, a person may be recognized incapacitated by thus being deprived of the opportunity to exercise their fundamental rights, whereas Article 12 of the Convention sets that persons with disabilities enjoy legal capacity on an equal basis with others in all aspects of life.

-Back in 2014, due to the Organization’s efforts, an action concerning the system of incapacitation was involved in the Action Plan of the National Strategy for the Protection of Human Rights.
+Back in 2014, due to the Organization’s efforts, an action concerning the system of recognizing persons as legally incapacitated was involved in the Action Plan of the National Strategy for the Protection of Human Rights.
 However, it did not fully reflect the Organization’s approach to the matter; moreover, effective steps were not taken in terms of reforming the field or introducing the system of decision-making.